 - 1. Submission of Academic Records: - Official academic records, showing dates of attendance, courses taken and grades received are required.
 An official academic record (i.e. degree, diploma, mark sheets, exam records, record of courses, transcripts) is one the university, or its representatives, receives directly from that institution.
 A certified English Translation must also be provided. - 2.
 Financial Documentation: - The CBU Confidential Financial Statement accompanied by a bank certified statement or affidavit of support indicating sufficient funds for study.
 Financial support must be guaranteed and certified for the duration of the applicant's academic career at CBU.
 Note: International students must pay semester charges in full before registration can be completed. - 3.
-Language Proficiency: - Applicants are required to display English proficiency before being admitted into a graduate program at CBU and must submit standardized test scores (TOEFL).
-The minimum TOEFL score required to display English language proficiency for graduate programs is 89 IBT/230Computer/575 PBT.
-If the scores are lower than this score, but higher than 65 IBT/153CBT/500 PBT applicants may be admitted into a graduate program while taking required language courses to meet the minimum TOEFL requirement.
-If the TOEFL score is less than 65, applicants may be admitted to the ACCESS program.
+Language Proficiency: - Applicants whose first language is not English and/or do not have a degree from an institution where English is the primary language of instruction are required to display English proficiency before being admitted into a graduate program at CBU and must submit standardized test scores (TOEFL).
+The minimum TOEFL score required to display English language proficiency for graduate programs is 89 IBT/230 CBT/575 PBT.
+If the scores are lower than this score, but higher than 65 IBT/173 CBT/525 PBT applicants may be admitted into a graduate program while taking required language courses to meet the minimum TOEFL requirement.
+If the TOEFL score is less than 65 IBT/173 CBT/525 PBT, applicants may be admitted to the Intensive English Program only.